mizzunet/awesome-calibre-kindle/README.md

 * [ReadItLater](https://github.com/onlyhavecans/ReadItLater-Calibre-Plugin) -  This is an updated & modified version of the official Calibre plugin for Pocket
 * [WordDumb](https://github.com/xxyzz/WordDumb) - A calibre plugin that generates Kindle Word Wise and X-Ray files.
 Supports KFX, AZW3, AZW, MOBI and EPUB format.
 * [X-Ray Creator](https://github.com/szarroug3/X-Ray_Calibre_Plugin) - X-Ray Creator plugin for Calibre

+## Things you can do on Kindle
+* Enable dark mode - Tap on Dark Mode button in the toolbar
+* Reset Reading Time - `;ResetReadingTime` in search bar
+* [Send to Kindle via Email](https://www.amazon.com/sendtokindle/email) - Attach and send your documents to Kindle by Email
+* Set passcode - `Settings > Device Passcode`
+* Take Screenshots - Hold your fingers on either the top left and bottom right corners or top right and bottom left corners.
+You’ll see the screen flash briefly.
+* Use cover art on lockscreen - `Settings > Device Options and Show Cover`

 ## Sites
 * [Goodreads](https://goodreads.com) - Find and read more books you'll love, and keep track of the books you want to read.
 Be part of the world's largest community